The Marksman (2005 film)

 The Marksman is a 2005 American action film directed by Marcus Adams.
 The film stars Wesley Snipes, William Hope, Emma Samms and Anthony Warren.
 The film was released on direct-to-DVD in the United States on September 6, 2005.

 Plot

 When the U.S. is tricked into targeting an 'armed' nuclear reactor captured by Chechen rebels, a Chechen leader is killed and rebel leaders capture the nuclear power plant.
-Enter Painter (Wesley Snipes), a US Special Forces operative, known as 'The Marksman'.
+Painter (Wesley Snipes), a US Special Forces operative, known as 'The Marksman'.
 Painter and his Spec-Ops team only have a limited amount of time to resolve the conflict before U.S. military forces wade in.
 However, when things don't go according to plan, Painter suspects that foul play may be afoot.